The what, how, and why of short-term incentive plans

 If you’re unsure what amount to offer, you can use our benchmark salary surveys to find a competitive rate.
 Consider data for both the split amount (60% base pay, 40% target incentive) and the total compensation amount.
 For example, if you set a total compensation amount for a role at $110,000, but the market average for that job is $145,000, your job won’t be competitive.

-Successful design and implementation of incentive plans make sure these things are covered both in the plan design document and in clear communication to employees.
+Successful design and implementation of incentive plans ensure that these elements of the total package are covered both in the plan design document and in clear communication to employees.

 Consider what’s most important to your employees when you decide what and how much to include in your Total Rewards STI “pie.”